ReitardXd/ReitardXd/README.md

 ## About
 CS student focused on systems programming, security, and low-level software development.

 Currently exploring operating systems, and secure system design.
-Long-term, I'm drawn to building reliable software for high-stakes environments.
+Long-term, I'm drawn to building reliable software for the aerospace industry.

 Outside of coding, I enjoy reading, staying active, and diving into thoughtful media when time allows.